Redux#

 .

-be a list of responses corresponding to each request.
-See the
+will be a list of responses corresponding to each request.

 for an example.

-In order to make them more generic and allow more reuse, some actions can
+To make them more generic and allow more reuse, some actions can accept a subrequest

-with possible wrong content for the current context.
+store with possibly wrong content for the current context.

 , GET_CONTENT_PENDING